thesabinelim/comp1531-slackr/assumptions.md

       ']'.
     - If a channel already exists with a certain name, you cannot create another channel with the same name.

+channels_list:
+    - The list of channels returned is sorted in order of id.